An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Galerkin approximation

 with $P^e_{I_e}$ introduced in \cref{eq:l2_projection_edge}.
 We then have that $u_\Gamma(p)-\vG(p)=0$ for all $p\in \V$.
 Moreover, in view of \cref{sec:function_spaces}, $(\uG-\vG)_{\mid e}\in \HOe\subset \HtrELM$.
 Therefore, the error can be localized to single edges as follows

 From the latter identity and from the definition \cref{eq:def_sesP}, we obtain the following estimate

-where we used \cref{eq:extension_bound} and equivalence of the $\sesP$-norm to the $\Hj$-norm.
-The interpolation estimate \cref{eq:interpolation,lem:approximation_properties_edge} then yield the assertion. \end{proof} If the solution has more regularity convergence improves, as long as the derivatives of the edge modes do not grow too quickly, which is true, e.g., if $e$ is a line segment. \begin{lemma} In addition to the assumptions of \cref{thm:estimate_sesP_norm}, suppose that $u\in H^3(e)$ for all $e\in\E$.
-Moreover, assume that there is a constant $C>0$ such that $|\partial_e\tau_i^e(p)|\leq C \sqrt{\lambda_i^e}$ for all $i\in\NN$ and $p\in\partial e$.
+where $C$ depends on the number of edges of a subdomain $\Oj$ and where we used \cref{eq:extension_bound} and equivalence of the $\sesP$-norm to the $\Hj$-norm.
+The interpolation estimate \cref{eq:interpolation,lem:approximation_properties_edge} then yield the assertion. \end{proof} If the solution has more regularity, the convergence improves, as long as the derivatives of the edge modes do not grow too quickly, which is true, e.g., if $e$ is a line segment. \begin{lemma} In addition to the assumptions of \cref{thm:estimate_sesP_norm}, suppose that $u\in H^3(e)$ for all $e\in\E$.
+Moreover, suppose that there is a constant $C>0$ such that $|\partial_e\tau_i^e(p)|\leq C \sqrt{\lambda_i^e}$ for all $i\in\NN$ and $p\in\partial e$.
 Then there is a constant $C>0$ such that